On non-Hausdorff manifolds: ENH-manifolds and hereditary separability

 \begin{lemma} Let $X$ be a locally hereditarily separable space.
 Then $X$ is hereditarily separable iff $X$ contains no uncountable discrete subspace. \end{lemma} \begin{proof} Suppose that $X$ is not hereditarily separable.
 Then $X$ contains a left separated space, i.e. a subspace $Y = \{y_\alpha\,:\,\alpha<\omega_1\}$ such that $\wb{ \{y_\beta\,:\,\beta<\alpha\}}\cap\{y_\beta\,:\,\beta\ge\alpha\}=\varnothing$.
 For each $\alpha\in\omega_1$ choose an open hereditarily separable $U_\alpha\ni y_\alpha$, then $U_\alpha\cap Y$ is countable.
 Let $f:\omega_1\to\omega_1$ be such that $\cup_{\gamma<\alpha}U_\gamma \cap\{y_\beta\,:\,\beta\ge f(\alpha)\}=\varnothing$.
 Then $\{y_{f(\alpha)}\,:\,\alpha\in\omega_1\}$ is discrete in $X$. \end{proof}

 \begin{cor} A manifold is hereditarily separable iff it contains no uncountable discrete subspace. \end{cor}

 So, Question \ref{ques:cdu} (b) and (d) actually ask for hereditarily separable HNH- or ENH-manifolds.
-We have a consistent example of the latter under the continuum hypothesis {\bf CH}, hence the answer to Question \ref{ques:cdu} (c) and (d) is consistently `no'.
-We postpone the proof to Subsection \ref{subsec:hersep} (see Example \ref{ex:hersep}), but stress that it is a quick consequence of the existence of a (so-called) {\em Kunen line}.
-In Subsection \ref{subsec:ovenrack}, we show that our construction cannot yield an homogeneous manifold.
+We have consistent answers in both the positive and negative side for (c) and (d). \begin{thm} \ \\ (a) Under {\bf CH}, there is a hereditarily separable ENH-manifold.\\ (b) Under $\diamondsuit$, there is an ENH-manifold which is not hereditarily separable but does not contain any uncountable closed discrete subspace.\\ (c) Under {\bf MA$(\omega_1)$}, there are no hereditarily separable ENH-manifolds. \end{thm} Here, {\bf CH} is the continuum hypothesis, $\diamondsuit$ is Jensen's diamond axiom and {\bf MA$(\omega_1)$} is Martin's axiom for posets of cardinality $\le\omega_1$.
+This situation of having positive results under {\bf CH} or $\diamondsuit$ and negative ones under {\bf MA$(\omega_1)$} is incredibly common and was a constant theme in the 70s and 80s.
+Our results are actually based on constructions and theorems of these times.
+The proof of (a) and (b) are done in Subsection \ref{subsec:hersep} (see Example \ref{ex:hersep}), but we stress that it is a quick consequence of the existence of a (so-called) {\em Kunen line}.
+In Subsection \ref{subsec:ovenrack}, we show that our construction cannot yield an homogeneous manifold (at least in dimension $1$).
+The proof of (c) is done in Subsection \ref{subsec:hersep2}.
 But first, let us show some simple lemmas which take care of the most obvious cases.

 \begin{lemma} If $Z$ is a subset of a locally Hausdorff space such that $z_0\bumpeq z_1$ for each $z_0,z_1\in Z$, then $Z$ is closed discrete. \end{lemma} \proof Any Hausdorff open subset can contain at most one point of $z\in Z$. \endproof